 My name is Mike Belleme and I am lucky enough to get paid to do my favorite thing in the world!
 I have labeled myself as several different kinds of photographer over the years, but the truth is simply that I am a photographer.
-I enjoy the challenge of creating thought provoking and visually impactful images whether they are part of long-term documentary projects, portraits in or out of the studio, or collaborating with clients to modify my vision to best suit their purposes.
+I enjoy the challenge of creating thought-provoking and visually- and emotionally-impactful images whether they are part of long-term documentary projects, portraits in or out of the studio, or collaborating with clients to modify my vision to best suit their purposes.
+My practice involves photographing from a space of emotional availability and vulnerability and allowing myself to truly feel the presences around me and explore themes involving connection and disconnection from that place.

 828 606 9796